Frequently Asked Questions from your Ventura Dentist

 What Is Dentistry?

-Dentistry is the treatment and prevention of disorders and diseases of a patient’s teeth, gums, mouth and jaw.
-Dentistry performed properly is necessary for complete oral health and it has a significant impact on the health of a patient’s entire body.
+Dentistry is the treatment and prevention of disorders and diseases in a patient’s mouth, including teeth, gums, and jaw.
+Dentistry performed adequately is necessary for complete oral health and has a significant impact on the overall health of a patient’s body.

 What Is A Dentist?

-- Oral and maxillofacial (includes pathology, radiology, and surgery)
+- – Oral and maxillofacial (pathology, radiology, and surgery)

 Are Regular Dental Cleanings Necessary?

 Here at Healthy Living Dental, we know how busy life can be.
 Fitting a dental appointment into your schedule can be challenging.
 Brushing for two minutes twice a day and flossing will keep many oral issues away, but not all.